Velocity based training: Smart phone applications

 With recent advances in phone technology, camera quality, and phone computational power, the ability to track movements via computer vision without the need for additional hardware has become more widespread.
 A number of applications are commercially available at affordable prices and even completely free increasing the accessibility of velocity based training beyond elite and professional sporting contexts.
 These applications already offer high levels of validity and reliability for bar path, velocity, range of motion, and power metrics.
 The affordability, easy of use and reliability of the data makes smartphone applications an appealing option for coaches and athletes at every level.

 Accelerometers, IMUs and wearable technology

 Wearable technology incorporating multi-axis accelerometry or inertial motion units (IMU) are common place in a broad range of health and fitness tracking applications.
 Various commercially available wearable and bar mounted accelerometer devices have been validated to measure and track velocity in real time across a range of exercises.
 Due to their simpler construction and smaller size compared to positional transducers, these units have had a somewhat wider adoption in the fitness world outside elite sport due to portability, convenience and cost.
-While they have been found to be reliable and valid, some inconsistency at slow movement speeds along with interference from bar vibration at high speeds can be problematic.
+Wearable devices such as the Apple Watch have also been explored for their potential to measure VBT, demonstrating promising applications in tracking movement velocity during resistance exercises.
+While IMUs have been found to be reliable and valid, some inconsistency at slow movement speeds along with interference from bar vibration at high speeds can be problematic.